bmsuisse/lakeapi/README.md

 sti = bmsdna.lakeapi.init_lakeapi(app, cfg, "config_test.yml") # Enable it.
 The first parameter is the FastAPI instance, the 2nd one is the basic config and the third one the config of the tables
 ```

+## OpenApi

+Of course, everything works with Open API and FastAPI.
+Meaning you can add other FastAPI routes, you can use the /docs and /redoc endpoint.

+## Default Security

+By Default, Basic Authentication is enabled.
+To add a user, simply run `add_lakeapi_user YOURUSERNAME --yaml-file config.yml`.
+This will add the user to your config yaml (argon2 encrypted).
+The generated Password is printed.
+If you do not want this logic, you can overwrite the username_retriver of the Default Config

 ## Config File